 N’duja, Salami, And Mozzarella Panini

-We had two big Italian sandwiches this week and we will not apologize for that - especially because the n’duja, salami, and mozzarella panini from Botta is one heck of a sandwich.
+Alright, so I had two big Italian sandwiches this week and I will not apologize for that - especially because the n’duja, salami, and mozzarella panini from Botta is one heck of a sandwich.
 You’ll find this place on the west end of 79th Street Causeway, serving out of a little ventanita.
 They do pizza too, but their paninis make a great quick lunch or a to-go beach snack.

 Hallacas are perfect.
 So it makes sense that this Venezuelan dish of corn dough stuffed with any number of tasty things is normally eaten around the holidays, when we could all use something distracting and delicious.
 Hallaca-making is usually a family affair, but if you’re riding solo this year, go to La Latina.
 They’re selling delicious frozen hallacas that are super easy to prepare at home.
 Just boil them for 15 minutes, and savor the lack of screaming cousins in your kitchen.

 Kush Hospitality just opened up a new restaurant in MiMo called Cafe Kush.
-We recently checked it out and loved everything we had (that normally happens at Kush restaurants).
+I recently checked it out and loved everything (that normally happens at Kush restaurants).
 But one standout was the steak frites.
 It’s a beautifully tender 8oz hanger steak covered in a creamy peppercorn sauce with a side of crispy french fries.
 In a surprise to absolutely no one, it was great.

 Lung Yai will probably always be one of the more difficult tables to get in Miami.
 But the great Thai restaurant recently opened up a new spot called Daek in Midtown.
 It’s far easier to get a table and has a really similar menu.
 We checked it out this week and ordered the green curry, which tasted pretty indecipherable from the version at Lung Yai.
 So hit this place up the next time you’re short on time and craving great Thai food.

-It was the pastries that first drew us to Flour & Weirdoughs, but we’re glad we branched out and tried one of their savory sandwiches, specifically the lechon.
+It was the pastries that first drew us to Flour & Weirdoughs, but I’m glad I branched out and tried one of their savory sandwiches, specifically the lechon.
 It’s a lovely little number that comes on a baguette with a generous amount of tender lechon, ham, gruyère, mustard, and sliced pickles.
-If living in Miami has taught us anything, it’s that pork, bread, mustard, and pickles can rarely go wrong.
+If living in Miami has taught me anything, it’s that pork, bread, mustard, and pickles can rarely go wrong.

 Luna Pasta is a little restaurant in MiMo that serves pasta, empanadas, and focaccia sandwiches.
-During a visit recently, we decided to try the bucatini carbonara.
+During a visit recently, I decided to try the bucatini carbonara.
 It was pretty darn good - really creamy with a healthy amount of guanciale chunks dispersed throughout.
-They have about a dozen pasta varieties here, and we plan on working our way through all of them eventually.
+They have about a dozen pasta varieties here, and I plan on working my way through all of them eventually.

 Crispy Rice And Sai Krog Muu

-This weekend, we stopped by Lil’ Laos’ new home inside The Citadel to check out their new menu.
-We tried this place out before when they were a roaming pop-up, but they’re on a new level now.
-We ordered the crispy rice and sai krog muu (pork sausage) and spent the next 15 minutes saying things like “damn” and “wow” to our plate.
+This weekend, I stopped by Lil’ Laos’ new home inside The Citadel to check out their new menu.
+I tried this place out when they were a roaming pop-up, but they’re on a new level now.
+I ordered the crispy rice and sai krog muu (pork sausage) and spent the next 15 minutes saying things like “damn” and “wow” to my plate.
 The crispy rice is especially outstanding.
 It’s got little chunks of crispy coconut rice mixed in with Lao spam, dried chilies, and peanuts.
 And when you combine it with the equally outstanding pork sausage, you might just start talking to your food too.

-We finally got around to trying Diya Sunset Harbour last week.
-The South Beach Indian restaurant is all vegetarian and serves their own version of a bánh mì they call a “Naan Mi.”
+I finally got around to trying Diya Sunset Harbour last week.
+The South Beach Indian restaurant is all vegetarian and serves its own version of a bánh mì they call a “Naan Mi.”
 It’s basically fried soy chunks (or spicy tofu) with some pickled onions and garlic ginger chili sauce - and the whole thing gets wrapped in a big, warm naan.
-It came unassembled, so we got to put it together at home.
+It came unassembled, so I got to put it together at home.
 The result?
 A very good dish that managed to satisfy cravings for both Indian flavors and a bánh mì.

-Jerk chicken research is coming to an end this week (stay tuned for the full guide soon) and one of the last spots we checked out was Jamaica Kitchen in South Miami.
+Jerk chicken research is coming to an end this week (stay tuned for the full guide soon) and one of the last spots I checked out was Jamaica Kitchen in South Miami.
 Sorry for the spoiler, but you’ll definitely be seeing them on our final jerk chicken guide.
-This spot - which is Chinese-Jamaican - hit all the notes we’ve come to expect from a proper jerk chicken (after eating about a dozen versions over the last month).
+This spot - which is Chinese-Jamaican - hit all the notes I’ve come to expect from a proper jerk chicken (after eating about a dozen versions over the last month).
 It’s a little smoky, spicy, and incredibly juicy.
-We’ll be stopping by here again next time we’re in the area.
+I’ll be stopping by here again next time I’m in the area.

 Dandee Donut Factory

 You know what’s hard right now?
 Getting an appointment at the DMV.
-To get one, we had to stay up till midnight refreshing the DMV’s website, which appears to have been coded by the evil puppet from the Saw movies.
-The only open slot we ended up getting was in Pompano Beach.
+To get one, I had to stay up till midnight refreshing the DMV’s website, which appears to have been coded by the evil puppet from the Saw movies.
+The only open slot I ended up getting was in Pompano Beach.
 But you know what else is in Pompano?
 The freaking Dandee Donut Factory, baby.
-So we swung by after our journey to the inner core of government bureaucracy to remind ourselves that there are, in fact, good things in this world.
+So I swung by after my journey to the inner core of government bureaucracy to remind myself that there are, in fact, good things in this world.
 Specifically, these old-school donuts.
 They’re open 24/7, in case you ever need your own donut reminder.
-Peanut butter and jelly was our favorite, but they’re all great.
+Peanut butter and jelly was my favorite, but they’re all great.

 Shrimp, Cabbage, And White Miso Dumplings